yv1es/MRMapper/README.md

 * `record.py`: Record footage with the camera to a file on disk.
 Use the "-h" flag for help on how to use this script.
 * `playback.py`: View recorded footage and replay it for MRMapper.
 This is useful for testing and development.
 Use the "-h" flag for help on how to use this script.
 * `groundtruth.py`: Determine the position of ArUco markers in the scene relative to the current camera position.
 This is useful for ground truth evaluation.
 Use the "-h" flag for help on how to use this script.

-### Core
-To start the MRMapper core, navigate to `MRMapper/core` and execute the `run.bat` script.
-This will launch a Docker container with MRMapper's core functionality.

 ### Unity
 The Unity project for MRMapper can be found under `MRMapper/unity`.
 Open the project in Unity, open the SampleScene (under `Asset/Scenes` in the project explorer) and launch the play view.